 How to Contact a Health or Patient Advocate or Care Manager

-- Once you have identified advocates who may be able to help you, make initial contact by sending them your name and contact information, plus a brief description (1-2 sentences) of your request for help through email, or by calling them at the phone number listed.
+- Once you have identified professionals who may be able to help you, make initial contact either by phone or email.
+Send them your name and contact information, plus a brief description (1-2 sentences) of your request for help.

-- Keep in mind, depending on the services needed, an advocate may not need to be located near you.
+- Remember, an advocate or care manager may not need to be located near you.
 Many services can be provided remotely.

 - Interview them carefully to be sure they offer the services you need.
 See sample interview questions below.

 - Important!
 Be prepared!
 An interview may last only 15 minutes so be sure you know what questions you want to ask to make the most of your time.

 - Finally, remember that an interview is only an interview.
 It is not intended to provide you with advocacy answers or solutions.
 Your goal will be to determine whether you want to work with an advocate.
 Once you have signed a contract, then you can expect solutions and answers.

 Interview Questions to Help You ChooseOnce you identify a professional who may be able to help you, it is up to you to verify that they can do what they say they can do, and that they are prepared as they say they are prepared.* You’ll want to ask these questions:

 - What are your advocacy or care management credentials?